WhitestownGIS/AutoBackups/README.md

 3. Develop an AutoIt script to start the Power Automate flow automatically.
 4. Create a scheduled task using Windows Task Scheduler to run the AutoIt script at the same time every week.

+The Results:
-The Results: the population of files that record weekly changes in our online feature layers without any user interference.
+A population of files that record weekly changes in our online feature layers without any user interference.